ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 The SCONE throughput advice is advisory (see {{advisory-signal}}).
 Applications that chose to follow it will do so in the way that best suits their needs.

-The most obvious way to keep within the limits set by throughput advice is to inform the sending peer of the limit so that the peer can do whatever rate limiting is necessary.
-Alternatively, a receiver can control the release of flow control credit (see {{Section 4 of QUIC}}) to indirectly limit the sending rate of a peer.

 Some applications offer options for rate control that can offer superior outcomes.
 Most video applications,
 especially real-time and streaming video applications,